URV-cheminformatics/PDB-CAT/README.md

 The first step before running this notebook is to search the target in https://www.rcsb.org/ webpage.
 It is needed to download the different structures that match our search and save them in a folder inside the repository directory.
 Thus to start running the code, the input files are the PDB files in the directory and the *blacklist.txt*.
 It is necessary to ensure that the blacklist.txt file is located in the working directory before running the program.

+#### Input text

+To run the code, we need to provide four text inputs, which are divided into two stages.

+In stage 2, the code requires a reference structure and its reference chain.
+To choose the structure, we must follow three rules: first, it should be a non-mutated structure; second, it should be part of a non-covalent complex with its ligand; and third, its length should match the target description.

+Moving on to stage 4, we need to provide two inputs.
+The first one is the reference residue found in the binding site, which has a significant interaction with the ligand.
+This information can be obtained during the literature search prior to virtual screening.
+The second input is the residue to which the covalent bonds will be attached.
+If we don't have any evidence of covalent bonds in the target, we can use the default line, which indicates a placeholder residue or a wildcard character.
+It is necessary to include this line for subsequent classification.

+However, if we later discover that the target has covalent bonds, we need to modify the input to ensure accurate classification.

+In summary, we have four inputs: reference structure and its chain, reference residue, and residue for covalent bond attachment.
+These inputs are required in stage 2 and stage 4, and we need to follow specific rules to select the reference structure.
+If we are unsure of the presence of covalent bonds, we can use the default line, but we may need to modify it later for accurate classification.

 ## OUTPUT
 This code consists of two main parts.